LukasBudach/FinanceScraper/docs/quickstart.rst

 request efficiency it is recommended to keep your scraper object as long as you are planning to make requests to a specific source.

-Here is an example of how you would create the YahooScraper object and use it to fetch data for a specific ticker:
+Here is an example of how you would create the :ref:`yahoo-scraper` object and use it to fetch data for a specific ticker:

 .. code-block:: Python